pestras/microservice/README.md

 @SERVICE({
   version: 1,
-  port: 3334,
+  workers: 3,
   nats: { url: 'http://localhost:4222', payload: Payload.JSON }
 })
 class Email {

   // hooks works with subjects as well
-  // arguments are swaped with (nats: Nats.Client, msg: Nats.Msg, handlerName: string - name of the subject handler method that called the hook)
+  // arguments are swaped with (nats: Nats.Client, msg: NatsMsg, handlerName: string - name of the subject handler method that called the hook)
   @Hook(5000)
   async auth(nats: Client, msg: NatsMsg, handlerName: string) {
     // if hook failed its purpose should return false and check for msg reply if exists